 Kathy Lueders, NASA associate administrator for space operations

 Much of the credit for NASA’s successful transition to fixed-price service contracts for cargo and crew flights to the International Space Station (ISS) goes to Lueders, who now is the agency’s associate administrator for space operations.
 In that role, Lueders is building new partnerships with companies that may be able to host NASA’s microgravity research and technology demonstrations on commercially operated platforms after the ISS is retired.
 She also is testing how far the public-private partnership model can be pushed in the deep-space Artemis exploration program.

 After betting the future of United Launch Alliance on the new Vulcan rocket, Bruno now has to deliver the goods.
 The booster’s debut launch is targeted for the second or third quarter of 2022.
 Bruno needs two successful flights as part of the Vulcan’s certification to fly national security payloads, all the while maintaining the company’s perfect record of Atlas V and Delta IV launches.

 After years of investments, several new space technologies reach key milestones in 2022.
 Here are some of the people to watch.

-Irene Klotz is Space Editor for Aviation Week, based in Cape Canaveral.
+Irene Klotz is Senior Space Editor for Aviation Week, based in Cape Canaveral.
 Before joining Aviation Week in 2017, Irene spent 25 years as a wire service reporter covering human and robotic spaceflight, commercial space, astronomy, science and technology for Reuters and United Press International.